Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 Features of the engine:

 Lucas García Mateu
-- Information about the hardware and application.
+- Information about hardware and application.
 - Rendering and window options.
 - Primitive shapes (Sphere and Cylinder).
 - File import through drag and drop.